k13667027/Cluadex/docs/quick-start-mac-linux.md

-# Claudex Quick Start — macOS / Linux
+# Cluadex Quick Start — macOS / Linux

 Uses bash or zsh (Terminal, iTerm2, or any standard shell).